 The University of Arizona School of Anthropology offers opportunities for concentrated graduate study in all principal subdisciplines of anthropology: archaeology, biological, linguistic, and sociocultural anthropology.
 The School supports graduate study in subspecialties within these subdisciplines with special strength in the applied aspects of these foci.
 Study for an advanced degree consists of a combination of coursework, independent study, and mentored research.
 Graduate students are expected to display considerable initiative in planning a satisfactory program of study in consultation with the Director of Graduate Studies and appropriate members of the faculty.

-Graduate Course Schedules (through 2014, subject to revision)
+Graduate Course Schedules (Under revision)

 Degree Programs Overview

 Anthropology graduate students must demonstrate a broad factual and theoretical background in the principal subfields of anthropology, an authoritative knowledge of a special field of research, a thorough grasp of research methods, and refined critical judgment.
 In Anthropology, the Master’s and doctoral degrees are synergistically related with respect to collectively describing a common trajectory of post-baccalaureate training that emphasizes increasing independence of thought and action within the context of directed training in the classroom, laboratory, and the field.
 Our graduate curriculum has been developed (and is continually revised and updated) with an eye toward providing students balanced, in-depth exposure to the full range of anthropological inquiry.
 As such, our learning strategies at the graduate level focus on creating competent, independent thinkers capable of advancing knowledge within the context of approaches that combine the best of traditional classroom and laboratory instruction with the deployment of cutting-edge pedagogical technologies and learning strategies including internships and practica.

 Master's Degree Program